 Our client, a women’s swim and lifestyle brand, is looking for an Associate Designer to join their team and focus on their knits and soft wovens business.
 Working alongside the Design Director and cross functionally with tech and production, this is an exciting opportunity to grow with a team in a fast-paced and lively environment.
 Salary: $75-85K.
 Apply today!

-Now Hiring: Senior Sportswear Designer
+Now Hiring: Senior Denim Designer